 Budh Purnima or Buddha Purnima/ Vesak

 Gautam Buddha was born on this auspicious Tithi Vaishakh Purnima.
-Gautam Budh was the founder of the religious philosophy Buddhism.
+Gautam Budh was the founder of the religious philosophy of Buddhism.
 Lord Buddha ‘the enlightened one’ gave the important spiritual teachings after he attained the ‘enlightenment’ and nirvana (salvation) on the same day.

-The followers of Buddhism worship and offer flowers, fruits and candles to Gautam Buddha and remember his teachings with great respect.
+The followers of Buddhism worship and offer flowers, fruits, and candles to Gautam Buddha and remember his teachings with great respect.
 Buddhist monks chant ancient verses for the followers on this day.